TCP (im_tcp)

 ListenAddr

-The module will accept connections on this IP address or DNS hostname.
+The module accepts connections on this IP address or DNS hostname.
 For security, the default listen address is localhost (the localhost loopback address is not accessible from the outside).
 To receive logs from remote hosts, the address specified here must be accessible.
-The any address 0.0.0.0 is commonly used here.

-The port number can be defined by appending it at the end of the hostname or IP address using a colon as a separator (host:port).
-IPv6 addresses must be enclosed in square brackets ([host]:port).
+The port number can be defined by appending it to the hostname or IP address using a colon as a separator (host:port).
 The default port is 514.
+IPv6 addresses must be enclosed in square brackets ([addr]:port).

 When the Host directive is used with a hostname instead of an IP address, the hostname will be resolved to an IP address for each new connection.
 If a resolver, e.g. DNS, returns multiple IP addresses, the module will connect to the first IP address.
 If a single output instance is configured with multiple Host directives or the resolver returns multiple addresses for a name, these hosts are accessed in failover mode.
 If a Host directive is configured with a hostname, the product performs a name lookup and establishes the connection to the first reachable address in the returned set of addresses.
 The module will remain connected to that address until it is stopped, or the connection is severed.
 DNS changes are therefore not picked up by the module without intervention.
 If the connection fails to the first address of the set, the module will attempt to connect to the next address, until it reaches the end of the set of addresses.
 Then it performs a lookup on the next Host directive, if so configured.
 Once all options are exhausted, the module will start over from the first Host directive, cycling through them again until the connection can be re-established.